Rabbit Maranville: Career

 Even at age 41, when Maranville batted .218 in 143 games and hit no homers, he finished in a tie for 12th in the 1933 NL MVP voting.
 He missed the entire 1934 season after breaking his left fibula and tibia in a collision at home plate during an exhibition game.
 Maranville attempted a comeback in 1935 but was unable to play like he used to.

 Following the end of his major league career, Maranville turned to managing, including stints as a minor league manager for Montreal Royals, at Albany, Elmira, and Springfield, Massachusetts.
 With Elmira in 1936, he served as a player-manager, batting .323 in 123 games.

 After managing in the minor leagues, Maranville was employed by youth baseball programs in Detroit and Rochester.
 Then, he directed a baseball school sponsored by the New York Journal-American newspaper.
 He enjoyed working with children and always cautioned them against adopting the same wild lifestyle he had pursued during his earlier career.

 Death and legacy

-Maranville was well-known for his eccentric nature; in one notable incident, he dove into a hotel fountain and emerged with a goldfish between his teeth.